MaciejBabicki/Programmers/README.md

 ## General Info
 Web application where administrator can perform CRUD functionalities of real programmers and users can search for.
 Application is connected to **Github API** to import the informations about repositories.
 The task is to give for the user possibility to find a specialist with concrete specialization and see repositories.
 I have designed this engine and thinking about two implementations:
-1) To fing the programming-trainer for private lessons
+1) To find the programming-trainer for private lessons
 2) To find an employee

 ## Technologies: